chapel-lang/chapel/doc/rst/tools/protoc-gen-chpl/protoc-gen-chpl.rst

 Installation Instructions
 =========================

-You should have the protocol buffer compiler installed on your system.
-For example, to install protobuf on an Ubuntu system, you might use ``apt-get install libprotobuf-dev``.
+You should have the protocol buffer compiler, ``v3.0.0`` or higher, installed on your system.
-Also please see the official installation `guide`_.
+Please see the official installation `guide`_.

 Once you have the compiler installed, in ``$CHPL_HOME`` run the following: